home-assistant/home-assistant.io/source/_integrations/dwd_weather_warnings.markdown

 {% configuration_basic %}
 Warncell ID or name:
   description: Identifier of the region.
 It can be a warncell ID (integer) or a warncell name.
 It is heavily advised to use warncell ID because a warncell name is sometimes not unique.
 A list of valid warncell IDs and names can be found [here](https://www.dwd.de/DE/leistungen/opendata/help/warnungen/cap_warncellids_csv.html).
 Some of the warncells are outdated but still listed.
 If the setup fails, search the list for a similar sounding warncell.
 If the warncell name is not unique, `" (not unique used ID)!"` will be added to the reported `region_name`.
-Setting this field is required.
+Device tracker entity:
+  description: A `device_tracker` entity that will be used to identify the warncell.
+The entity *has* to contain the attributes `latitude` and `longitude`.
+Setting either this field or `Warncell ID or name` is required, but not both.
 {% endconfiguration_basic %}

 ### Attributes